technical details:

 - Godfrey "Duffy" Craig

 - Extra.
-It appears that he's the boy sitting closest to Joe's corner of the ring.
+He's the boy sitting closest to Joe's corner of the ring.

 - Billy Schuler